gsuxlzt/tictactoe/README.md

 ## User Stories

-1/I can play a game of Tic Tac Toe with the computer.
+1. I can play a game of Tic Tac Toe with the computer.

 2. My game will reset as soon as it's over so I can play again.